PavanRangani/docs/docs/prd/tasks/tasks.md

 - For `Done` task,
   - Only `Reopen` action is applicable.
   - Shows done by user name and done date.
 For e.g. `Done by Keith V. on Apr 21, 2021`
-- Shows links for: Entity, Responsible, Accountable, Consulted, Informed
+- Shows links for: Entity, Responsible, Accountable, Consulted, Informed (For Recurring trigger, RACI roles won't be a link)
 - On click of Roles, open that users view dialog on same page.
+- **Special Rule**
+  - In edit dialog, we have shown the `Notification Date` after the `Start Date`.
+  - But as per the Keith, we have shown the `Notification Date` is first in the view dialog.

 ### UI Rule